knowledgetechnologyuhh/NICO-cad/Optimized for SLS/README.md

 * Improve Cable routing and management improvements
 * Improve Visual/aesthetics
 * Optimizations for printing using SLS, Multijet or similar technologies

+* 20191122: Added mountings for capacitive pads in the Head (changes in iCub_Face_N(eyes).ipt and occiput.ipt).
+Location of pads shown in file Capacitive_Pads_Location.png

 ## Part: Head